Sandhil123/cybersecurity-owasp-a5-lab/README.md

 SMB information leakage

+These represent common weaknesses under OWASP A5: Security Misconfiguration.

-What I Exploited
+⚔️ What I Exploited

-I performed three simple offensive tests:
+I performed three offensive tests to demonstrate real-world impact:

+✔ 1.
+FTP Anonymous Login

-Logged into FTP using anonymous access
+Gained directory access using the anonymous account.

+✔ 2.
+Telnet Default Credentials

-Accessed Metasploitable2 over Telnet using default credentials
+Logged in using default credentials (msfadmin/msfadmin) and obtained a shell.

+✔ 3.
+Tomcat Default Interface Exposure

-Viewed Tomcat default management interface leak
+Viewed Tomcat’s default management page leaking version and admin paths.

-These were done to show how misconfigurations allow easy system compromise.

-What I Learned
+📘 What I Learned

-This lab helped me understand:
+This home lab helped me understand:

-How misconfigurations open the door for attackers
+How attackers exploit misconfigurations

-How to scan systems using Nmap
+How to use Nmap for scanning and service enumeration

-How basic network services can be exploited
+How outdated or improperly configured services become attack vectors

-How to safely test vulnerabilities in a controlled environment
+How to safely perform exploitation in a controlled environment

-The importance of hardening and updating systems

-Fix Recommendations

-Disable anonymous FTP

-Remove Telnet

-Update SSH

-Restrict SMB

-Harden Tomcat

-Use strong passwords

-Apply updates and patches regularly

-Full Report
+Why proper system hardening is essential in real deployments